cliffren/PENCIL/README.md

     git clone https://github.com/cliffren/PENCIL.git
     cd PENCIL

-Then install the PENCIL package py pip, and all requirements will be installed automatically.
+Then install the PENCIL package by pip, and all requirements will be installed automatically.

     pip install -e .
 You can also check `requirements.txt` to install the dependency packages manually, especially for the **GPU** version of pytorch, which is automatically installed for the CPU version.